sakshidotdedxd/Enterprise-Hardware-Management-CRM/README.md

 b.)
 Management will have a clear overview to make informed business decisions.

-# 3.)
+# 5.)
 Streamline the Order Process and Payment Tracking:
 a.)
 Orders will be processed systematically within the CRM, with automated invoice generation and payment status updates.

 b.)
 This reduces manual intervention, minimizes errors, and speeds up the order-to-payment cycle.

-c.)
 By implementing these features, the solution will be practical, scalable, and directly aligned with the needs of medium-to-large hardware businesses.
 It will enable operational efficiency, provide clear visibility into stock and sales performance, and support management in making timely, informed decisions.